Create Azure Blob Storage Containers

 Frequently Asked Questions

-What are the naming requirements for blob containers?
+What are the naming requirements for storage accounts and containers?

-Can I enable object-level immutability on an existing container?
+Can I enable immutable storage on an existing container?

 Encryption & Security

-How do I enforce a default encryption scope for all writes?
+How do I enforce a specific encryption scope for all blobs?

-Set defaultEncryptionScope to your encryption scope name and denyEncryptionScopeOverride to true to prevent clients from overriding the default scope.
+Set defaultEncryptionScope to your encryption scope name and denyEncryptionScopeOverride to true.
+This prevents blobs from using different encryption scopes.

-How do I control public access to my container?
+How do I control public access to container data?

-Use the publicAccess property to specify whether data in the container may be accessed publicly and the level of access permitted.
+Use the publicAccess property to specify whether data may be accessed publicly and the level of access permitted.

 Advanced Features

-How do I enable NFSv3 squash settings on my container?
+How do I enable object-level WORM for a container?

 Using a different cloud?